Only World Champions in my Team - The Return

 Day 3

-Port of Selva - Palamos
+Port de la Selva - Palamos

-124 km - 1700d+
+124 km - 1700 m elevation gain

 Pizza delivery, debriefing of this beautiful and long day, and tomorrow is (unfortunately) already the last day!